 You’ve got a visitor to your site, and they like one of your properties.
 Great!
 But now what?
 You need a website builder with customizable contact/booking forms in order for users to take the next step to arranging a viewing.

 Property not quite right?
 With great email marketing tools, you can tailor campaigns to keep visitors in the loop when new properties come up which match their criteria.

 4. Help and support

 It’s no use being bowled over by fancy features and stunning designs, only to find a hurdle you can’t get over, and nobody available to help.

 Having a dedicated support team is something that sets website builders apart from CMS platforms, like WordPress.
 It’s something people often forget to check for, or don’t realize the importance of until they hit a blocker.

-We’ve covered our top-rated platforms for your real estate website, according to your website.
-As you’ve seen, they all offer something a little different – by now, you can feel confident choosing the one that’s right for you.
-Here’s a recap of the ranking, and the core strength of each platform:
+We’ve covered our top-rated platforms for your real estate website, according to your individual needs.
+As you’ve seen, they all offer something a little different – but by now, you can feel confident choosing the one that’s right for you.
+Here’s a recap of our ranking, and the core strength of each platform:

 Now all that’s left to do is to go and build your website!
 Remember that each website builder has either a free trial or a free plan, so you can try it out commitment-free.